Server-Side CORS Configuration & Header Management

 These headers operate independently of Content-Security-Policy and Referrer-Policy.
 However, misaligned policies can cause silent failures during resource loading.
 Always append Vary: Origin when dynamically echoing origins.
 This prevents CDN cache poisoning.

-# Nginx reverse proxy header injection and Vary enforcement
+# Nginx reverse proxy with map-based origin validation and Vary enforcement

 location /api/ {